Our Scientific Discoveries

 Most Infections Occurred in People Who Had No Contact with Farm Animals

-A study published in the journal Clinical Infectious Diseases found that livestock-associated Methicillin-resistant Staphylococcus aureus (LA-MRSA) can cause serious bloodstream infections in people.
+A study published in Clinical Infectious Diseases found that livestock-associated Methicillin-resistant Staphylococcus aureus (LA-MRSA) can cause serious bloodstream infections in people.
 Researchers studied blood stream infections caused by all strains of MRSA in Denmark from 2010 to 2014 and found that blood infections from LA-MRSA were on the rise, peaking in 2014 and accounting for 16 percent of all MRSA bloodstream infections.
 Read the study and the press release for more details.

 Study suggests people in urban areas with no exposure to livestock are becoming infected with poultry-associated MRSA via meat